manuelbomi/A-Method-of-Retriever-Augmented-Generation-Implementation-on-GCP-Vertex-AI-/README.md

 > Please ensure that you enable billing before you start this project on Vertex AI.
 Even if you are using the initial $300 GCP free use, enabling billing will ensure that your pipeline and data flow will not break.
 If you have exhausted your initial $300 free GCP usage, it is quite inexpensive to implement this solution on GCP Vertex AI..

 ---

-Create acVertex AI project and app.
+Create a Vertex AI project and app.
 Select search App to create a custom search engine

 ![Image](https://github.com/user-attachments/assets/01525f1b-79c0-4f6a-8320-f9f177851db5)